arentkievits/arentkievits/README.md

 - 👋 Hi, I’m @arentkievits
-- 👀 I’m a PhD candidate interested in high resolution imaging and data science!
+- 👀 I’m a PhD candidate interested in electron microscopy!
-- 🌱 I’m currently learning how to structure code better!
+- 🌱 I’m currently learning how to do image segmentation in `napari`!
-- 💞️ I’m looking to collaborate on my project, which involves multibeam scannning electron microscopy to scan biological samples in 3D.
-I have to write software to analyze thousands of microscopy images.
+- 💞️ I’m looking to collaborate on my PhD project, which involves multibeam scannning electron microscopy to scan biological samples in 3D.
+I'm writing software to analyze thousands of microscopy images.
 - 📫 How to reach me: A.J.Kievits@tudelft.nl